 The concept began in 2009, as a mistake that I liked and decided to explore further.
 Over the next year, I created several variations before settling on this version.
 Since then I’ve created various renditions with different color schemes and embellishments – but they’re all based on this one.
 These masks are attractive and affordable, and they’ve been good sellers for me.
 I’m certainly not getting rich off them, but over the years those sales have added up to pay my mortgage and they’ve fed my family many times.
 Please don’t mistake this as “money for nothing” – it’s the fruit of hard labor.
 I’ve been a working artist for nearly 30 years, so I’ve invested quite a bit of time and energy into honing my skills and developing my own style.
 Even after all these years, it still thrills me that the work of my heart and hands can not only feed my soul, but feed my family as well.

 Sadly, this mask has been copied more times than I can count.
-Some do it for personal use – and while I certainly dislike that, and wish they’d respect, support and credit my work if they enjoy it so much – what really irks me are the copycat vendors!
+Some do it for personal use – and while I certainly dislike that (if you enjoy my work, please respect, support and credit me) what really irks me are the copycat vendors!
 Over the last many years of selling this design, I’ve seen it copied by at least 8 other “artists”.
 These people misrepresent their crappy knockoffs as original work and then sell them alongside mine – often at wholesale or less.
 Between the cheap pricing and the fact that the design no longer seems original, it becomes harder and harder for me to sell it anymore.

 I’ve also found people teaching this design.
 One class was offered at a popular leather store just a couple of hours away from me.
 It’s not clear whether the teacher offered the design, or whether a student asked them to help reverse engineer it – but that detail is irrelevant.
-An honorable teacher won’t show you how to copy something off Instagram (or Facebook, or Pinterest, or Etsy), because to do so is counter to the spirit of good craftsmanship.
+An honorable teacher won’t show you how to copy off the internet, because to do so is counter to the spirit of good craftsmanship.
 If your instructor can’t offer original designs, find a new teacher – not only for the ethical reasons I’ve already described, but because it demonstrates a lack of knowledge and experience.

 After that fiasco, I considered discontinuing the design and offering the pattern free for personal use only.
 I imagined this as a sort of ceremonial letting go; not only letting go of the design, but of all the drama and trauma surrounding it.
 Then my husband pointed out that with so many unethical creeps out there, offering the design for free might be seen as an invitation to copy all my work.
 Perhaps humanity is better than that, but based on these experiences, I’m not sure I’m willing to chance it.